Sitka Alaska Salmon Fishing

 Your Sitka Alaska day often begins as the captain motors the vessel away from Baranof Island.
 This is where Cascade Creek Lodge sits on the outer coast of Alaska’s Inside Passage.
 Both experienced and novice fishermen will enjoy this fishing trip.
 Soon fishermen will have their lines baited and in the water.
 Usually, the fishermen don’t have to wait long before their lines are bowed with the struggling salmon and the fight is on.

-Usually, the fisherman gets the salmon close to the boat where the captain or experienced fisherman can gaff the fish underneath the backbone and securely bring it aboard.
-The smaller fish can be brought onboard using a net.
+Usually, the fisherman gets the salmon close to the boat where the captain or experienced fisherman can net the fish and securely bring it aboard.
 Often the salmon is still thrashing when brought aboard but quickly loses steam.
-It is thrown into the cooler to keep it fresh.
+All fish are bleed immediately upon landing, and the salmon are gutted and gilled prior to being thrown into the ice filled cooler to keep it as fresh as possible.

 All our trips are captained by a member of our family.
 When you are on one of our fishing charters, you're our guest and we treat you like family.